milvusrobotics/docs/source/3_2_inside_of_ros.rst

 4. What's working inside of ROS?
 ================================

-As a described in How ROS works part under the Introducing section; Nodes, Topics and parameters are the some of most important parts of ROS.
+As a described in **Quick Overview of Graph Concepts** part under the Introducing section; Nodes, Topics and parameters are the some of most important parts of ROS.

 For this tutorial, First, run MRP2 on gazebo: